IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_report_controls.html.markdown

 # ibm_scc_report_controls

-Provides a read-only data source to retrieve information about scc_report_controls.
-You can then reference the fields of the data source in other resources within the same configuration by using interpolation syntax.
+Retrieve information about report controls from a read-only data source.
+Then, you can reference the fields of the data source in other resources within the same configuration by using interpolation syntax.

 ## Example Usage